 The Corporation has exposure to credit, liquidity and market risks from the use of financial instruments.
-The Corporation's financial instruments consist of cash, restricted cash, accounts receivable, land use agreement receivable, short-term investment, long-term deposits, trade and other payables, and callable debt.
+The Corporation's financial instruments consist of cash, short-term restricted cash, restricted cash, accounts receivable, land use agreement receivable, short-term investment, long-term deposits, trade and other payables, and callable debt.
 A description of the financial instruments and their associated risks follows.